The Psychological Skills of Top Performers

 However, the language in the course does tend to be pretty instrumentalist-centric, so there is sometimes a little “translation” that’s needed to apply the skills and concepts to vocal practice/performance.
 When this is the case, just send me an email or post a question in the Q&A Forum, and I’ll be happy to help you figure out how to adapt an exercise to fit your particular situation.

 In certain circumstances, perhaps.
 But I’ve found that students often have so much on their plates already, that a self-study course can add to a sense of overwhelm, and a more interactive experience can be more effective.

 So I’ve recently begun teaching a live, guided, 4-week, music school-oriented version of this course via Zoom, where in a weekly 60-min class, we go through the most essential strategies and skills in manageable bite-sized pieces as a group.
 If you’re interested in a workshop like this for students at your school, email me and we can chat about what this might look like.

-Generally, they will be on Wednesdays at noon Eastern – but could vary a bit, depending on the week.
+Generally, they are on Wednesdays at noon Eastern – but can vary a bit of course, depending on the week.

 The entire course is online, with all PDF’s, videos, and audio available instantly.
 Once you complete the checkout process, you’ll receive your username/password via email and be able to log in and access all materials immediately.

-Whether you opt for the 12-month payment plan or single payment option, you’ll have lifetime access to the Beyond Practicing course materials.
-So there are no ongoing subscriptions to worry about, and you can proceed at your own pace, without feeling any pressure to get through it all quickly.
+Whether you opt for the 6-month payment plan or single payment option, you’ll have lifetime access to the Beyond Practicing course materials so there’s no need to feel rushed and you can proceed at your own pace.

 "I have performed since I was a child, and am now in my 60’s, and have always had severe stage fright leading up to a performance, which sometimes resulted in performances being less than my best.